 - Particle filling is not supported.
 It is not accessible via the API.

-- X-Particles does not work correctly in the IPR in some cases.
-It is a current limitation.
+- X-Particles does not work correctly in the IPR in some cases or some changes require to rerun the simulation.

 See the Particles page for more information about general particle parameters.

 Each particle has several data channels assigned which can be exported to Arnold and read within a shader network.
 On the Channels tab, you can define which channels you want to export.
-Values are added as user parameters with an xp_ prefix (e.g. xp_id, xp_velocity, xp_color, etc.) and can be read via the appropriate user_data shader.
+Values are added as user parameters with an xp_ prefix (e.g. xp_id, xp_velocity, xp_color, etc.) and can be read via the dedicated xparticles shader or the appropriate user_data shader.

 If an X-Particles Material is added to the emitter then radius, color, and transparency are sampled using the material.